wenkeyang/coppersmith/USERGUIDE.markdown

 In the example below,
 notice that we create a val called `select`.
+This is the key to accessing the fluent API.
-We then treat `select` as a function, using it to define our feature.
+We then treat `select` as a function, using it to define our features.
-Finally, we call `asFeature` to provide the feature metadata, returning a `Feature` object.
+Finally, we call `asFeature` to specify the feature metadata, returning a `Feature` object.

 ```scala